-The Apache APISIX community follows the Apache Community’s process on accepting a new committer.
-After a contributor participates in APISIX's community actively, (P) PMC and Committers will make decisions to invite the contributor join Committers and (P) PMC.
+The Apache APISIX community follows the Apache Community’s process of accepting a new committer.
+After a contributor participates in APISIX's community actively, (P) PMC members will decide whether to invite the contributor to join Committers and (P) PMC.

-Develop new features
+Develop new features.

-Review PR reliably and in time
+Review pull requests reliably and in time.

-Consider and accept feature requests
+Consider and accept feature requests.

-Update documentation and examples
+Update documentation and examples.

-Improve processes and tools
+Improve processes and tools.

-Guide new contributors join community.
+Guide new contributors to join the community.

 In APISIX community, a committer who has earned even more merits can be invited to be a part of the Project Management Committee (PMC).

 One thing that is sometimes hard to understand when you are new to the open development process used at the ASF, is that we value the community more than the code.
 A strong and healthy community will be respectful and be a fun and rewarding place.
 More importantly, a diverse and healthy community can continue to support the code over the longer term, even as individual companies come and go from the field.